nafnlj/nafnlj/README.md

 ## Nicholas A. Ferrell's Profile README 👋

 I am the administrator and editor of two WordPress-powered websites.
 I post long-form articles on [*The New Leaf Journal*](https://thenewleafjournal.com/), the online writing magazine where the leaves are perennially virid, and short-form posts on [*The Emu Café Social*](https://social.emucafe.org/).
 I write about things I am interested in, which includes, but is not limited to: Anime, Brooklyn, Current Events, History, Linux, Open Source Software, Reading, Sports, Video Games, Visual Novels, Walking, Writing, and many other topics.
+I am also publishing visual novels on Itch.io (see my [personal profile](https://naferrell.itch.io/) and [group profile](https://newleafjournal.itch.io/)).

 I mainly use GitHub to follow projects and repositories that interest me.

 ## The New Leaf Journal Articles